List of Triple J programs

-Following the full-service programming, Triple J broadcasts a variety of free-form shows during the evenings of every day in the week, usually catering to specific music genres and styles.
+Following this standard programming, Triple J broadcasts a variety of specialist programs, usually catering to specific music genres and styles.

-Music

-Australian music
+Local music

 Robbie Buck, one of the original hosts of Home and Hosed, in the Triple J studio.

 Currently hosted by Anika Luna, Home and Hosed is the flagship Australian music program on Triple J where significant airtime is given to unsigned musicians.
 The show also includes interviews with musicians, premieres of new releases, and gig guides, and is broadcast most weekday evenings.
 Home and Hosed is the successor of the Australian Music Show, which was hosted by Richard Kingsmill from 1991.

 Launched in 2021, Blak Out is a weekly show playing music from Indigenous Australian artists.
 It covers all genres and includes interviews with emerging talent.

 Specialty music

 Triple J has several genre-specific programs broadcast typically once per week.
-In 2025, these shows include:
+In 2026, these shows include: